elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 ---

-### Can you describe a case for use of non-standard attributes?
+### Can you describe a case for the use of non-standard attributes?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can use non-standard attributes to pass custom data from HTML to JavaScript, or to “mark” HTML-elements for JavaScript.
+  <div><strong>Interview Response:</strong> We can use non-standard attributes to pass custom data from HTML to JavaScript or “mark” HTML elements for JavaScript.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />